Dysdiadochokinesia: Oral testing

+Quantifying tests

+Most commonly, frequency of the tapping or motion is used to quantify deficits.
+It has been shown to be both sensitive and precise, while also being clinically simple to perform and grade.
+Further quantifying can be done with ultrasound, where it creates a three-dimensional picture.
+This resource can be used to quantify factors of dysdiadochokinesia like amplitude, velocity, and smoothness.

+The cerebellum controls voluntary movements, while maintaining balance and posture.

 Causes

 Dysdiadochokinesia is a feature of cerebellar ataxia and may be the result of lesions to either the cerebellar hemispheres or the frontal lobe (of the cerebrum), it can also be a combination of both.
 It is thought to be caused by the inability to switch on and switch off antagonising muscle groups in a coordinated fashion due to hypotonia, secondary to the central lesion.

-Dysdiadochokinesia is also seen in Friedreich's ataxia and multiple sclerosis, as a cerebellar symptom (including ataxia, intention tremor and dysarthria).
-It is also a feature of ataxic dysarthria.
-Dysdiadochokinesia often presents in motor speech disorders (dysarthria), therefore testing for dysdiadochokinesia can be used for a differential diagnosis.